Born: Gwendoline Maud Syrie Barnardo; also known as Mrs Henry Wellcome

 Syrie Maugham bore the names of three famous men during her life, so perhaps this is why, when she formally launched her interiors business at the age of 42, she decided to call it simply ‘Syrie’.
 She is most strongly associated with the craze for all-white interiors that swept through smart houses in the late 1920s and early 1930s and despite the absence of intact interiors, business records and diaries and very little writing on design, her name has lived on.
 This is not just because of the impact of the ‘Vogue Regency’ style she championed but because of the number of other talented designers she nurtured.

 This was not a match made in heaven.
 The couple had one son together, Henry, who had developmental issues and was largely raised by foster parents.
 When the couple separated in 1910, Syrie gave up any claim to him as part of the separation agreement.
-She embraced her life as a single (but not yet divorced) woman in London, taking a house in Regent’s Park in 1913 and carrying on affairs with, among others, Gordon Selfridge who is said to have played a part in her house acquisition.
+She embraced her life as a single (but not yet divorced) woman in London, taking a house in Regent’s Park in 1913 and carrying on affairs with, among others, Gordon Selfridge (who is said to have played a part in her house acquisition though this is disputed).
 It was the re-decoration of this house by the head of Fortnum & Mason’s head of antiques, Ernest Thornton Smith that triggered her interest in furniture and interiors and she went on to serve an unofficial apprenticeship under him.

 At the end of 1913, Syrie met the novelist and playwright William Somerset Maugham (1874-1965).
 While Maugham was mainly interested in men, he had had relationships with women and began an affair with Syrie.
 On the outbreak of war, Maugham went to serve as an ambulance driver with the Red Cross and there met the man who would become his partner for the next thirty years, Gerald Haxton.
 However, back in London, Syrie was already pregnant.
 She ended up travelling to Rome to give birth to their daughter, Liza, in 1915.
 Wanting to confer some degree of respectability on their child, she finally secured a divorce from Wellcome in August 1916 and after a wedding in May the following year officially became Mrs Somerset Maugham.
 Syrie loved her husband and set about making a new home for them in Marylebone but by now he was fully enmeshed in his relationship with Haxton and was soon taking long trips abroad.